AI for app development

 import { Heading } from '@dynatrace/strato-components/typography';

-import { DataTable, type DataTableColumnDef } from '@dynatrace/strato-components-preview/tables';
+import { DataTable, type DataTableColumnDef } from '@dynatrace/strato-components/tables';

 import { useDql } from '@dynatrace-sdk/react-hooks';